Though the world may still feel on hold right now, your dreams of studying or … Read more

 - 2.75 GPA.
 Students with a slightly lower GPA should contact TEAN and may be admitted on a case-by-case basis.

-Students holding citizenship from China, Macau, Taiwan and Hong Kong are ineligible per Chinese University policy if they do not hold citizenship in another country.
+- Students holding citizenship from China, Macau, Taiwan and Hong Kong are encouraged to contact us for special approval to attend the program.
+Chinese University policy can set limits on student participation if they do not hold citizenship in another country.

 Dates, Fees & Inclusions